DecisiveAI/mdai-inkops/README.md

 # Decisive Engine deployment

+>❗**Disclaimer: Pre-Alpha Project** This open-source project is currently under construction and is subject to frequent changes and updates.
+For more information about our pre-alpha release, see our [Pre-Alpha Disclaimer](./DISCLAIMER.md)

-сreates an AWS CDK stack that deploys an EKS cluster with the following components:
+Creates an AWS CDK stack that deploys an EKS cluster with the following components:

 - AWS Cert-Manager for managing TLS certificates
 - OpenTelemetry Operator for deploying the OpenTelemetry Collector